Shy couplings, CAT(0) spaces, and the lion and man: geometry and the deterministic pursuit--evasion problem. geometry and the deterministic pursuit--evasion problem

-\begin{rem} As noted in \citet[Proposition~II.3.1]{BridsonHaefliger-1999} (see also \citealp[\S4.3]{BuragoBuragoIvanov-2001}), in \(\CAT\kappa\) spaces the notion of angle is well-defined for (locally) minimal geodesics. \end{rem} Consequently, geodesics in a \(\CAT0\) space diverge at most as fast as corresponding geodesics in Euclidean space.
-Note that \(\CAT0\) is a global condition, applying to all possible geodesic triangles.
-In particular it can be shown that \(\CAT0\) spaces are always simply-connected and indeed contractible (\citealp[Proposition~II.1.4]{BridsonHaefliger-1999}, or \citealp[Appendix A]{AlexanderBishopGhrist-2009}).
+Consequently, geodesics in a $\CAT0$ space diverge at most as fast as corresponding geodesics in Euclidean space.
+Note that $\CAT0$ is a global condition, applying to all possible geodesic triangles.
+In particular it can be shown that $\CAT0$ spaces are always simply-connected and indeed contractible [\citet{BridsonHaefliger-1999}, Proposition~II.1.4, or \citet{AlexanderBishopGhrist-2009}, Appendix~A].\vadjust{\goodbreak}

-Remarkably, bounded \emph{planar} domains are \(\CAT0\) if they are simply-connected; see \citet{Bishop-2008} for a careful proof.
-Readers may convince themselves of this at an intuitive level by drawing pictures (as exemplified in Figure \ref{fig:shy2-cat0-D}); as is the case with other foundational results in metric spaces, the rigorous proof requires delicate reasoning.
+Remarkably, bounded \textit{planar} domains are $\CAT0$ if they are simply-connected; see \citet{Bishop-2008} for a careful proof.
+Readers may convince themselves of this at an intuitive level by drawing pictures (as exemplified in Figure~\ref{figshy2-cat0-D}); as is the case with other foundational results in metric spaces, the rigorous proof requires delicate reasoning.

+We now introduce two complementary notions of boundary regularity following \citet{Saisho-1987}.
+An \textit{exterior sphere condition} (also called \textit{weak convexity}) requires that every boundary point is touched by at least one external sphere.
+Here and in the following, let $\ball(y,s)$ denote the open Euclidean ball of radius $s$ centered on $y$. \begin{defn}[{[Uniform exterior sphere condition, from \citet{Saisho-1987}, Section~1, Condition $(A)$]}] A domain $D$ is said to satisfy a \textit{uniform exterior sphere condition, based on radius $r$} if, for every $x\in\partial D$, the set of ``exterior normals'' $\NN_{x,r} = \{\nu\in\Reals^d\dvtx |\nu|=1, \ball(x+ r \nu, r) \cap D = \varnothing\}$ is nonempty, with $\NN_{x,r}=\NN_{x,s}$ for $0<s\leq r$. \end{defn}